What you will learn from this tip: Four specific steps you can take to secure your desktop files and folders.

 2. Share only what is necessary

 When creating shares on your computer, restrict the share to only information that is necessary.
 Sharing out an entire drive or partition is probably too broad.
-Even sharing out the
+Even sharing out the My Documents folder may allow access to too much data, depending on how you use it.
+You may consider creating a special folder just for shared files and only sharing out that individual folder.

 3. Use discretion setting permissions